 Careful planning for travel abroad will facilitate a safer and more successful journey.
 These resources can guide you through pre-departure preparations and ensure that you are meeting U-M requirements for University-related travel.
-Also visit the Health and Safety section of Global Michigan prior to travel.
+Also visit the Health and Safety & Security sections of Global Michigan prior to travel.

 U.S. Passports and International Travel: Official application instructions and processing times for U.S. passports.